Sharon T. Strocchia

 Department of History

 Phone: (404) 727-4285

-Sharon T. Strocchia, Professor (B.A., Stanford University; M.A., Ph.D., University of California, Berkeley); social and cultural history of Renaissance Italy; gender and sexuality in early modern Europe; social history of medicine in premodern Europe.
+Sharon T. Strocchia, Professor (B.A., Stanford University; M.A., Ph.D., University of California, Berkeley); social and cultural history of Renaissance Italy; gender and sexuality in early modern Europe; history of health and medicine in the premodern world; digital mapping.
 Author of Death and Ritual in Renaissance Florence (1992) and Nuns and Nunneries in Renaissance Florence (2009), which won the 2010 Marraro Prize awarded by the American Catholic Historical Association for the best book in Italian history.

 - Social and cultural history of Renaissance Italy

-- Social history of medicine in the premodern world
+- History of health and medicine in the premodern world